kubernetes/website/content/en/blog/_posts/2022-09-14-pod-has-network-condition.md

 ### What’s next?

-Depending on feedback and adoption, the Kubernetes team plans to push the reporting of the `PodReadyToStartContainers` condition to Beta in 1.26 or 1.27.
+Depending on feedback and adoption, the Kubernetes team plans to push the reporting of the `PodHasNetwork` condition to Beta in 1.26 or 1.27.

 ### How can I learn more?

-Please check out the [documentation](/docs/concepts/workloads/pods/pod-lifecycle/) for the `PodReadyToStartContainers` condition to learn more about it and how it fits in relation to other pod conditions.
+Please check out the [documentation](/docs/concepts/workloads/pods/pod-lifecycle/) for the `PodHasNetwork` condition to learn more about it and how it fits in relation to other pod conditions.

 ### How to get involved?